-Allowances.
-Depending on your situation, some of your income might not be subject to withholding.
-Each allowance reduces the amount of income that is withheld from each payment.
+- depends on several things, such as: • Your income. • Your marital status. - - payment.
 The worksheets in these instructions will help you determine how many allowances you may claim.

 Additional withholding.
 You may want to have more money withheld from each payment.
 If you have other income that isn't subject to withholding, requesting additional withholding on Form OR-W-4 may help you avoid owing tax on that other income when you file your tax return.